gctools-outilsgc/aurora-design-system/documentation/pages/glossary.md

 ## Artificial Intelligence

 Artificial intelligence is a branch of computer science that refers to the simulation of intelligent behaviour in computers.
-Artificial intelligence is meant to solve cognitive problems commonly associated with human intelligence such as learning, problem solving, and pattern recognition.
-Artificial intelligence can apply to any device that perceives its environment and takes actions that maximize its chance of successfully reaching defined goals.
+Artificial intelligence is meant to solve cognitive problems such as learning, problem solving, and pattern recognition.
+The term artificial intelligence can apply to any device that perceives its environment and takes actions that maximize its chance of successfully reaching defined goals.

 ## Architecture
 app,network, information, site, front-end, back-end

 ## Availability

-Availability means that a produuct or resource is open for other people to see and use.
+Availability means that a product or resource is open for everyone to observe and use.
 Often it refers to how easily a user can find the required information.

 ## Beta

 Beta is a testing phase of a new system or digital product.
-The beta is an early version of a product that requires user testing and adjustments prior to a full launch.
+The beta is an early version of a product that requires user testing, bug testing and adjustments prior to a full launch.
 Beta versions of a digital product are typically made available to sample of the desired user base, before being opened to all users.

 ## Machine Learning